 Our founder, Daisaku Ikeda, said, “What our world most requires now is the kind of education that fosters love for humankind, that develops character—that provides an intellectual basis for the realization of peace and empowers learners to contribute to and improve society.”
 So we became that place.

 The nonsectarian undergraduate curriculum is rooted in the liberal arts to give you the critical-thinking skills, creativity, flexibility, and adaptability to succeed in an ever-changing world.
-About half of our students come from 40 other countries, so cultural perspectives are woven into our courses.
+About half of our students come from 40 other countries, and cultural perspectives are woven into our courses.
 Everyone studies a non-native language, and you will spend a semester abroad during your third year—it’s included in tuition (as is your laptop!).

 Our average class size is 12.
 The curriculum is rigorous.
-The students are activists, passionate mobilizers, doers, intellectuals, peacekeepers, pioneers, and active dreamers.
+Our students are activists, passionate mobilizers, doers, intellectuals, peacekeepers, pioneers, and active dreamers.
 Are you one of these students?
 Are you ready for a Soka education?

 Students at Soka are on their way to earning a BA in Liberal Arts with a concentration in Environmental Studies, Humanities, International Studies, or Social and Behavioral Sciences.
-Within each concentration, students can pursue what they are passionate about without being confined to the borders of their discipline.
+Within each concentration, students can pursue what they’re passionate about without being confined to the borders of their discipline.
 We practice an interdisciplinary approach to learning, one that is more reflective of global thinking; academic disciplines no longer stand alone.
 Once our students mark a concentration, they are encouraged to explore that particular discipline more profoundly with small seminar-style classes, faculty-directed research, field studies, local and overseas internships, and their capstone project.

 Within the Social and Behavioral Studies concentration, you can study Anthropology, Economics, Political Science, Psychology, and Sociology.

 And within Environmental Studies, you can study Environmental Economics, Environmental Philosophy, Environmental Policy and Planning, and Environmental Science.